Geeksltd/Programming.Tips/docs/Methods.md

 }
 ```

-The statement sentence would be: “In the context of SendMessage, this user instance is the user.”
+The statement sentence would be: *“In the context of SendMessage, this user instance is the user.”*

-If you heard that, you’d be immediately asking “what do you mean by user?
-The user who sends, or the one who receives the message?”.
+If you heard that, you’d be immediately asking *“what do you mean by user?
+The user who sends, or the one who receives the message?”*.

 The user argument here is named after its type, which is a very common thing among programmers.
-However, “user” is not a role in this context.
+However, *“user”* is not a role in this context.
 If the argument was named sender or receiver, then it would be a clear role, or purpose for that argument.

 Consider another example:

 ```c#
 class TradingService